guptavarun619/FlightsAndSearchService/README.md

 }
 ```

-- Once you've aded your db config as listed above, go to `src` folder from your terminal and execute `npx sequelize db:create`
+- Once you've aded your db config as listed above, go to `src` folder from your terminal and execute `npx sequelize db:create` and then execute
+  `npx sequelize db:migrate`

 ## DB Design